 A short meditation on Home.

-As homely beings, however, we, structurally, is capable of being homelessness: of being lost, not-at-home, alienated, alone.
-Western culture is founded on this tension (or, if you will, dialectic) of homeli- and homelessness.
+As homely beings, however, we are also capable of being homeless: of being lost, not-at-home, alienated, alone.
+This tension (or, if you will, dialectic) of homeli- and homelessness lies at the root of much of Western culture.
 There is Odysseus’s trip away from Ithica to Troy and his odyssey back home, Adam and Eve’s fall from Eden, and, even, that famous speech by Aristophanes in The Symposium (most widely remembered than Socrates’ formal speech), where he proclaims that love an effect of the splitting of the primal hermaphrodite into men and women.

 Again, though, I think that we can, from here, perhaps rethink Kierkegaard using the conceptual apparatus of the Klein bottle: what if the knight of infinite resignation is not really at home, but is constantly in this torturous oscillation between homeliness and homesickness?
 Isn’t that pathetic and perhaps, even, sublime?